mbryant2025/Littlearn/littlearn-embedded/interpreter/docs/syntax.md

 ```

 This block then represents the global scope.
 Variables declared in this block are accessible from anywhere in the program.

+The exception to this rule is how functions are handled.
+Functions are ran in their own scope.
+This means that variables declared in a function are not accessible outside of the function and vice versa.

 ## Expressions